North Vancouver celebrates Car Free Day and its City Fun Festival on July 13-14, 2019, with DJ music, live entertainment and a giant water slide.

 TIP #1: If you’re looking for cotton candy, chips or another snack, check out the vendor stall run by the local Kiwanis Club.
 It’s there most years and proceeds from items sold there benefit local charitable causes!

-TIP #3: The slide closes down at 6 pm, so, because of the long lines, try to do your sliding earlier in the day and don’t wait until near the end.
+TIP #4: The slide closes down at 6:00 pm, so, because of the long lines, get in the queue for your last trip well before that.

 Car Free Day Street Party

-North Vancouver’s Car Free Day Street Party starts just below the Slide the City water slide and continues along Lonsdale Avenue all the way down to Esplanade which is just a couple of blocks north of Lonsdale Quay and the SeaBus Terminal.
+Up until a couple of years ago, North Vancouver’s Car Free Day Street Party started just below the Slide the City water slide and continued along Lonsdale Avenue all the way down to Esplanade which is just a couple of blocks north of Lonsdale Quay and the SeaBus Terminal.